alifsemi/sdk-alif/doc/user_guide/source/index.rst

    introduction
    overview
-   building_application_binaries
-   programming_an_app
+   building_and_flashing

 Document History
 ================

 .. list-table::
-    :widths: 15 120
+   :widths: 15 85
    :header-rows: 1
+   :align: left

    * - Version
      - Change Log
    * - 1.0
-      - First Production Release
+     - First production release
    * - 1.1
-      - Updated the document to incorporate E1C and Balletto.
+     - Added support for E1C and Balletto
    * - 1.2
-      - Updated the document to include I3C, CAN FD and Touch screen
+     - Added support for I3C, CAN FD, and touchscreen
    * - 1.3
-      - Updated the document to include DAC12, UTimer Counter, QDEC and SDMMC
+     - Added support for DAC12, UTimer Counter, QDEC, and SDMMC
+   * - 1.4
+     - - Updated build and flash sections in the User Guide
+       - Added application notes for supported drivers
+       - Updated release notes with Ethos-U85 support and newly supported DevKits

 Indices and tables
 ==================